tamaskis/c2d_euler-MATLAB/README.md

 `Hz = c2d_euler(Hs,T,'backward')` returns the discrete transfer function `Hz` obtained by applying the backward Euler (i.e. backward difference) transformation to a continuous transfer function `Hs`, where `T` is the sampling period.

-## Additional Documentation and Examples
+## Examples and Additional Documentation

+   -  See "EXAMPLES.mlx" or the "Examples" tab on the File Exchange page for examples.
-See "DOCUMENTATION.pdf" for additional documentation and examples.
+   -  See "DOCUMENTATION.pdf" for additional documentation.